30 Things To Do Around Mount Fuji & Where To Stay

 Bridges and paths lead between the ponds and past traditional thatch-roofed buildings – a beautiful setting from which to view Mount Fuji looming nearby.

 Sitting at the base of mountain, five bodies of water make-up what is collectively referred to as the ‘Fuji Five Lakes’ or ‘Fujigoko’.
 Ranging in size and character – with some lakes much more developed than others – visiting any of the five offers some of the best views of the mountain, amazing photography and lots of accommodation options.
 Of the five, Kawaguchiko or ‘Kawaguchi Lake’ is offers great views of Fuji and lots of accommodation options, while the other lakes of Saiko, Yamanakako, Shojiko and Motosuko all have their own character and reasons to visit as you explore the region.
 Kawaguchiko is also the easiest to access using public transport and offers the most attractions around its shores.
 On a fine day, the views of Fuji from Kawaguchiko are truly fantastic and based on that reputation, the area surrounding Kawaguchiko has been developed with hotels and guesthouses, restaurants and cafés, museums, shops, markets and more.

 Kawaguchiko is worth visiting regardless of season with each of year framing the imposing mountain in different colours and light.
 Autumn in particular is spectacular as the leaves change colour and markets pop-up on the shore of the lake.
 Just make sure to keep any eye on the forecast and head there on a clear day, when the view is sure to be truly spectacular.
 For more information about staying around the lakes and other areas nearby the mountain, see our ‘Where To Stay Around Mount Fuji’ page.

-4 / Itchiku Kubota Art Museum / all year round
+4 / ITCHIKU KUBOTA ART MUSEUM / all year round

 Located within easy walking distance of Kawaguchiko, the Itchiku Kubota Art Museum profiles the life and work of textile artist Itchiku Kubota.
 The museum consists of the main exhibition building, the Gaudi-esque ‘New Wing’ building, two cafes and a landscaped garden.
 During his lifetime, Itchiku Kubota (1917-2003) achieved only limited fame in Japan but was recognised and awarded in Europe for his mastery of the ‘Tsujigahana’ dying technique – an antiquated technique used during the Muromachi Period (1336-1573).
 Kubota revitalized and mastered the old technique and in doing so, produced stunning and elaborate kimono.

 The main building – a pyramid-shaped timber structure – displays Kubota’s ‘Symphony of Light’, an exquisite series of kimono with further information and video presentations of this life and work.
 The museum also includes Kubota’s private collection of artworks including his collection of glassware and beads, from around the world.